 Once you’ve got great unit tests in place, it’s important to run them on a regular basis.
 Beyond providing an ongoing awareness of the health of your orgs, regular testing allows you to find and fix silent test failures before they become deployment blockers.

-The free test runner from Gearset allows you to automate your unit tests in a few clicks.
-Get daily reports of test status, and full debugging information for any failures.
+With Gearset you can automate unit tests in just a few clicks.
+Get daily reports on the status of all tests, as well as full debugging information for any failures.
 You can also track your code coverage over time.
-Best of all, it’s totally free.
-Simply follow these three steps: